geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-24/meeting-transcript.md

 Yeah.
 Okay.
 Then it requires custom firmware.
-Does the firmware...
+Does the firmware..
 Is the firmware downloaded every time to the chip, or the firmware lives in some flash on the chip?

 ##### **Nimlgen** [[00:40:04](https://www.youtube.com/watch?v=Dm83mY6ONks&t=2404)]
 So, actually, they have, like, the third version, they have some